 Equity risk arises from the level or volatility of market prices for equities.
 Exposure to equity risk refers to all assets and liabilities whose value is sensitive to changes in equity prices.
-The Company's exposure to equity risk is limited.
+The Company's exposure to equity risk is mainly relating to three strategic participations in associated companies.